 About the Arkansas Certified Public Manager® Program

-The Arkansas CPM program is designed to help refine and improve the management skills of emerging leaders for the public sector.
-This includes current and future government employees (federal, state, county, and city), elected officials, and non-profit professionals.
+The Arkansas CPM program refines the management skills of emerging leaders for the public sector.
+This includes government employees (federal, state, county, and city), elected officials, and non-profit professionals.
 It is ideally suited for individuals who have some experience managing staff and/or programs or who would like to do so in the near future.

 The Arkansas CPM program received national accreditation through the National CPM Consortium in 1991 and continues that relationship today.
-The program was most recently reaccredited in June 2016.
-The CPM designation is recognized in 32 states, the District of Columbia, the U.S. Virgin Islands, and the Netherlands.
+The program was most recently reaccredited in 2022.
+The CPM designation is recognized in 32 states and the District of Columbia.

 Join Our Mailing List

 You can join our mailing list by completing this Google form.
-You will receive program updates and registration information as soon as they become available.
+You will receive program updates and application information as soon as they become available.

 For More Information